ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/docs/hands-on/docs/index.md

 docker login --username=<your-dockerhub-username>
 ```

-This should publish your image on `https://hub.docker.com/r/&lt;your-dockerhub-username&gt;/&lt;some-name&gt;:&lt;some-tag&gt;`.
-For example, our example app image for the flower image classification app is available on `hamzaisaeed/gradio-workshop:flower_classification`.
+This should publish your image on `https://hub.docker.com/r/<your-dockerhub-username>/<some-name>`.
+For example, our example app image for the flower image classification app is available on `ghcr.io/scilifelabdatacentre/gradio-flower-classification:20260206-185820`.
 Please note that your image should stay available even after your app is published on Serve because it will be fetched with regular intervals.

+!!!warning "Note"

+    Image push to the dockerhub repository might take quite a bit of time due to a multitude of factors.
+If this is the case for you you are welcome to move on to the next part and use the image ```ghcr.io/scilifelabdatacentre/gradio-flower-classification:20260206-185820``` to complete the next part of the tutorial.

-## Step 3.
-Hosting your application on SciLifeLab Serve
+## Hosting your application on SciLifeLab Serve

-### Create a user account on SciLifeLab Serve
+### Create a user account

 If you do not already have a user account on SciLifeLab Serve, [create an account](https://serve.scilifelab.se/signup/).